 Simply set up your product groups in catalog and Pinterest will use your product data to show relevant products to users.
 With this feature, there’s no need to set up any additional targeting.

 How to Promote on Pinterest

 Each of your Pinterest campaigns starts with an objective.
 Choosing your campaign goal is what determines what ad formats are available to you.
-There are three categories to choose from -- Build Awareness, Drive Consideration, and Conversions.
+There are several categories to choose from — Build Awareness, Consideration, Conversions, and more.

-Conversion optimization is a new campaign objective that optimizes your advertisements for specific actions outside of clicks.
-Now, advertisers have a way to directly inspire people to take action -- like leading a user to an online checkout or newsletter sign-up with no extra steps.
+Conversion optimization is a campaign objective that optimizes your advertisements for specific actions outside of clicks.
+Now, advertisers have a way to directly inspire people to take action — like leading a user to an online checkout or newsletter sign-up with no extra steps.